 Ladies and gentlemen welcome back to another, another video here.
 I've been super busy.
 That's why I haven't uploaded lately.
 Thanks for hanging with me.
 You look amazing.
 Now let's jump right into it here.
 So the big thing lately that I've been working on is something called retail arbitrage.
 Okay.
 Now, what the heck does that even mean?
 Well, it means you're buying thanks at the traditional big-box retailers.
-And then you're selling them firstname.lastname@example.org or EBIT.
+And then you're selling them online at amazon.com or eBay.
 So you need to have a seller account at those websites.
 Now how this works is especially right now, there's a huge opportunity.
 That's exploded online and I've made a good amount of profit doing this in the last few months.
 Now, what I'm talking about is retail arbitrage, but how it works is there are products that are sold at your local retailer's, whether it's Walmart target or any of them.

 The Retail Arbitrage Strategy